 The LDAC has been able to build a very serene and productive working atmosphere between its members during its 12 years of existence and there is a high degree of trust built amongst its members.
-Some well-established and respectful professional relationships have also been built with EC officials in charge of files affecting the LDAC over the years generating trust and confidence throughout the iterative deliberation and consultation process.
-As a result, some difficult issues which are currently being dealt at the LDAC, such as disciplining harmful fisheries subsidies or assessing impact of closures or VMEs, would have been very unlikely to be dealt with some years ago.
+Some well-established and respectful professional relationships have also been built with some EC civil servants over the years generating trust and confidence throughout the iterative deliberation and consultation process.
+Some difficult issues are being dealt such as disciplining harmful fisheries subsidies or assessing impact of closures or VMEs whereas it would have been very unlikely some years ago.

 However a huge issue remains on the LDAC's capacity (not to say possibility) to address conflicting issues.
 It is therefore crucial to better identify areas where there is common ground and interest to progress, leaving other contentious areas aside.
 There seem to be a general agreement on the following work priorities:

-- Contributing to improve the conservation and management of the living marine resources (data collection, precautionary approach frameworks, harvest control rules, management strategy evaluations...). - Fostering the implementation of a level-playing field of EU and International Fisheries Law provisions at international level (fight against IUU, labour aspects, safety at sea, social rights...), both amongst EU fleets; and between EU and Non EU fleets. - Strengthening the LDAC's role and profile in the development for cooperation policy and local development in third countries. - Establishing partnerships with regional and international organisations such as COMHAFAT, FAO, IOC, etc. - Promoting an Ecosystem Approach to Fisheries Management through the protection and conservation of the marine environment (VMEs), while looking at other marine users competing with fisheries and who may have more adverse impacts on the marine environment and the seafloor (e.g. deep-sea mining, oil and gas extraction).
+- Contributing to improve the conservation and management of the living marine resources (data collection, precautionary approach frameworks, harvest control rules, management strategy evaluations...), - Fostering the implementation of a level-playing field of EU and International Fisheries Law provisions at international level (IUU, social rights...), both amongst EU fleets; and between EU and Non EU fleets. - Strengthening LDAC's role in the cooperation policy and local development in third countries - Establishing partnerships with regional and international organisations such as COMHAFAT, FAO, IOC, etc. - Promoting an Ecosystem Approach to Fisheries Management through the protection and conservation of the marine environment (VMEs), while looking at other marine users with witch fisheries are competing with and who may have more adverse impacts on the marine environment and the seafloor (e.g. deep-sea mining, extraction of oil and gas...).

-On the contrary, issues where there is a high competition between national fleets for access to fishing grounds, quota allocations or conflicts in transparency and accountability within the fisheries value chain remain very difficult issues to be solved within the AC.
-Indeed each member organisation might have its own strategy to gain advantage on its competitor and they may not have freedom or mandate to comment on this as LDAC as meetings are public and transparent, with minutes duly recording the statements made by members and accessible to any interested party once formally adopted via the LDAC website.
+On the contrary, issues where there is a high competition between fleets for access to fishing grounds, quota allocations or conflicts in transparency and accountability within the fisheries value chain remain very difficult to solve within the AC.
+Indeed each member has its own strategy to gain advantage on its competitor and they may not have freedom or mandate to comment on this as LDAC as meetings are public and transparent, with minutes duly recording the statements of members and made available to any interested party once formally adopted via the LDAC website.